tchawou-daniel/cybersec/README.md

 ## We are in the main branch, so the secure branch
 ### A) Injection SQL attack
 SQL attacks :
-1) Use predefined functions for request such as saveAndFlush in order to prevent Sql injections.
-With these predefined functions in Spring boot, every element entered by the user are transformed in text.
+1) Use predefined functions to request such as saveAndFlush in order to prevent Sql injections With these predefined functions in Spring boot, every element entered by the user are transformed in text.
-2) One other way to prevent SQL injections is to use prepared request (https://www.journaldev.com/34028/sql-injection-in-java)
+2) Another way to prevent SQL injections is to use prepared request (https://www.journaldev.com/34028/sql-injection-in-java)
-3) We can also remove special characters for protecting our code from SQL injection by using regex with the objective to identify special characters and syntaxes SQL.
+3) We can also remove special characters to protect our code from SQL injection by using regex with the objective to identify special characters and syntaxes SQL.
 I can suggest as regex (\b(select)\b|\b(SELECT)\b|(\b(from)\b)|(\b(FROM)\b)|\*|\'|(\b(and)\b)| (\b(AND)\b)|\=|(\b(where)\b)|(\b(WHERE)\b)|(\b(drop)\b)|(\b(DROP)\b)|(\b(1=1)\b)|\=|\;)

 - Inside my secure code, I chose the options **1** and **3**.